Geowil/LMPGames_ClassChanger/README.md

 LMP.ClassChanger Enable/Disable CurrencyCost
 ```

-Allows you to enable or disable the Currency Cost System from in-game.
+Allows you to enable or disable the Currency Cost System from in-game.<br/>